Simu Liu

 Simu Liu (/ˈsiːmuː ˈliːjuː/ SEE-moo-_-LEE-yoo; 刘思慕 (劉思慕); born 19 April 1989) is a Canadian actor.
-He rose to prominence by starring as Shang-Chi in the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021).
+He rose to prominence by starring as Shang-Chi in the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021), a role which he will reprise in Avengers: Doomsday (2026), Avengers: Secret Wars (2027) and in the untitled Shang-Chi and the Legend of the Ten Rings sequel.

 Liu was born in Harbin, China, and raised in Ontario.
 He has also played Paul Xie in the Omni Television crime drama series Blood and Water—for which he was nominated for a Canadian Screen Award and an ACTRA Award—Jung Kim in the CBC Television sitcom Kim's Convenience (2016–2021), and one of the Ken dolls in the fantasy comedy film Barbie (2023).
 In 2022, Liu published the memoir We Were Dreamers and was named one of Time magazine's 100 most influential people in the world.